-The third report is the Capitation Rate Summary that shows the calculation of the final risk-adjusted rates.
+The fourth report is the Capitation Rate Summary that shows the calculation of the final risk-adjusted rates.
 This report displays the base capitation rate subject to risk adjustment, adjusted by the final plan factors applicable for the application quarter.
-In addition, any amounts not subject to risk adjustment (such as the amounts above the lowest contracted rate for a given region and rate cell and any additional exclusion amounts) are added to the risk-adjusted rates (as noted previously in Section 4, reduction amounts based on a PH-MCO's MLR are not added back into the final capitation rates).
+In addition, any amounts not subject to risk adjustment (such as the amounts above the lowest contracted rate for a given region and rate cell and any additional exclusion amounts) are added to the risk-adjusted rates.
 The final rate developed for the application quarter is then converted into a daily rate by multiplying the final rate by 3 and then dividing by the number of days in the application quarter.
 Reports are provided for each PH-MCO and contain rates for each region and rate cell combination applicable for that PH-MCO.
 A sample Capitation Rate Summary report is provided in Appendix D.7.